Taitava/obsidian-shellcommands-test-suite/Assets/Templates/Test report.template.md

 Paste the clipboard content here after the execution has finished:

 ```
-- **Terminate long running shell commands**
+- **Terminate long-running shell commands**
 	- These tests do not need their own shell commands, they just borrow other shell commands.
-You should be able to stop their execution before they end theirselves.
+You should be able to stop their execution before they end themselves.
 	- [ ] **[Realtime test: Notification balloon](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=tm2ulm7r2m)**: A stop icon shows up in notification balloon that shows output text.
 Click it to stop the execution before _Realtime 5_ line is outputted.
 	- [ ] **[Realtime test: Notification balloon](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=tm2ulm7r2m)**: Execute it again, but this time stop it from an icon in another notification balloon with content _Executing: Realtime test: Notification balloon_.
 This balloon appears after the shell command been executing a couple of seconds.
 	- [ ] **[Realtime test: Ask after execution](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=vn29xcs8xs)**: Stop the executing by clicking a stop icon in the modal.